Ednaxx/azerothcore-scripts/README.md

 - Conf files usually go under `~/azerothcore/env/dist/etc` copy those over there (there should be some `.conf.dist` files there already.
 If not, it should be elsewhere).
 Don't forget to set to set `DataDir` to `"<full_path_to_source_code_dir>/build/data"`, because I'm lazy and didn't find a way to make the env var work;

+- Download [Client Data](https://github.com/wowgaming/client-data/releases/) and unpack it on your DataDir;

 - Auth- and worldserver entry scripts under `~/azerothcore/build/src/server/apps`;

 - Conf files at `~/azerothcore-wotlk/env/dist/etc` and module specific ones inside `modules` folder in that directory.